a-bentofreire/beamtoix/docs/pages/library/adapters.md

 DOM Element adapter.
 Gets and sets attributes from HTMLElements.
-Maps the ABeamer animation property names into DOM attributes.
+Maps the BeamToIX animation property names into DOM attributes.

 ### DOMElementAdapter.htmlElement